micmejia/bible-dump/NKJV/Psalms/Ps 7.md

 The Lord shall judge the peoples; Judge me, O Lord, according to my righteousness, And according to my integrity within me.

 ###### 9
-Oh, let the wickedness of the wicked come to an end, But establish the just; For the righteous God tests the hearts and [^c]minds.
+Oh, let the wickedness of the wicked come to an end, But establish the just; For the righteous God tests the hearts and minds.

 ###### 10
-[^d]My defense _is_ of God, Who saves the upright in heart.
+My defense _is_ of God, Who saves the upright in heart.

 ###### 11
 God _is_ a just judge, And God is angry _with the wicked_ every day.